SymfonyCasts/vue/sfcasts/ep1/server-data.md

 Go to `/api/categories.jsonld`: that's a quick way to see what the API response for categories looks like.
-So if we're going to send categories data from the server instead of making an AJAX call, that data should, ideally, look *exactly* like this.
+So if we're going to send categories data from the server instead of making an Ajax call, that data should, ideally, look *exactly* like this.

 This means that, in our Symfony app, we somehow need to serialize these `Category`